jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

 folder: SpotlightEnterprise
 ---

+## How to create a template

+1. Open the Spotlight Configure page specific to the template you want to create (for example **Configure \| Alarms**).
 Any of the following Spotlight configurations can be saved to a template.

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}